-The assault beach extended from Courseulles sur Mer, a village just to the east of the British 'Gold' (iii) beach in the west to St Aubin sur Mer, just to the west of the British 'Sword' beach in the east, and after landing along this 5.25-mile (8.45-km) length, the Canadian 3rd Division had as its D-Day objectives the severing of the road and rail lines linking Caen and Bayeux, the seizure Carpiquet airfield to the west of Caen, and the establishment of a link between 'Gold' (iii) beach to the west and 'Sword' Bbach to the east.
-The assault on 'Juno' beach was entrusted to the Canadian 3rd Division and Royal Marine commandos of Brigadier B. W. Leicester’s 4th Special Service Brigade under the immediate control of the British I Corps, with support from the naval Force ‘J’, the Juno contingent of the invasion fleet, which included vessels of the Royal Canadian Navy.
+The assault beach extended from Courseulles sur Mer, a village just to the east of the British 'Gold' (iii) Beach in the west to St Aubin sur Mer, just to the west of the British 'Sword' Beach in the east, and after landing along this 5.25-mile (8.45-km) length, the Canadian 3rd Division had as its D-Day objectives the severing of the road and rail lines linking Caen and Bayeux, the seizure Carpiquet airfield to the west of Caen, and the establishment of a link between 'Gold' (iii) Beach to the west and 'Sword' Beach to the east.
+The assault on 'Juno' (ii) Beach was entrusted to the Canadian 3rd Division and Royal Marine commandos of Brigadier B. W. Leicester’s 4th Special Service Brigade under the immediate control of the British I Corps, with support from the naval Force 'J', the 'Juno' contingent of the invasion fleet, which included vessels of the Royal Canadian Navy.

-'Juno' beach was held by two battalions of the 736th Grenadierregiment of Generalleutnant Friedrich-Wilhelm Richter’s 716th Division within General Erich Marcks’s LXXXIV Corps of Generaloberst Friedrich Dollmann’s 7th Army within Generalfeldmarschall Erwin Rommel’s Heeresgruppe ‘B’.
-Elements of Generalleutnant Edgar Feuchtinger’s 21st Panzerdivision were in reserve near Caen, and overall command of the Western Front was exercised by Generalfeldmarschall Gerd von Rundstedt in his capacity as the Oberbefehlshaber ‘West’.
+The area of 'Juno' (ii) Beach was held by two battalions of the 736th Grenadierregiment of Generalleutnant Friedrich-Wilhelm Richter’s 716th Division within General Erich Marcks’s LXXXIV Corps of Generaloberst Friedrich Dollmann’s 7th Army within Generalfeldmarschall Erwin Rommel’s Heeresgruppe 'B'.
+Elements of Generalleutnant Edgar Feuchtinger’s 21st Panzerdivision were in reserve near Caen, and overall command of the Western Front was exercised by Generalfeldmarschall Gerd von Rundstedt in his capacity as the Oberbefehlshaber 'West'.

-The ‘Overlord’ invasion plan called for Brigadier H. W. Foster’s Canadian 7th Brigade and Brigadier K. G. Blackader’s Canadian 8th Brigades of the Canadian 3rd Division to land on two beach sectors, designated as Mike and Nan, focusing on Courseulles sur Mer, Bernières sur Mer and St Aubin sur Mer.
+The 'Neptume' (iii) initial amphibious assault phase of 'Overlord' called for Brigadier H. W. Foster’s Canadian 7th Brigade and Brigadier K. G. Blackader’s Canadian 8th Brigades of the Canadian 3rd Division to land on two beach sectors, designated as Mike and Nan, focusing on Courseulles sur Mer, Bernières sur Mer and St Aubin sur Mer.
 It was hoped that the preliminary naval and air bombardments would have softened the beach defences and destroyed coastal strongpoints to facilitate the approach, disembarkation and initial inland movement of the assault brigades, and close support on the beaches was to be provided by the Sherman DD amphibious tanks of Wyman’s Canadian 2nd Armoured Brigade.
-Once the landing zones had been secured, the plan called for the divisional reserve, Brigadier D. G. Cunningham’s Canadian 9th Brigade, to land reserve battalions and deploy inland, the Royal Marine commandos to establish contact with Major General T. G. Rennie’s British 3rd Division on 'Sword' beach to the east, and for Foster’s Canadian 7th Brigade to establish contact with Major General D. A. H. Graham’s British 50th Division on 'Gold' (iii) beach to the west.
+Once the landing zones had been secured, the plan called for the divisional reserve, Brigadier D. G. Cunningham’s Canadian 9th Brigade, to land reserve battalions and deploy inland, the Royal Marine commandos to establish contact with Major General T. G. Rennie’s British 3rd Division on 'Sword' Beach to the east, and for Foster’s Canadian 7th Brigade to establish contact with Major General D. A. H. Graham’s British 50th Division on 'Gold' (iii) Beach to the west.

 In overall terms, the landings initially encountered heavy resistance from the 716th Grenadierdivision after the preliminary bombardment had proved to be less effective than had been hoped, and rough weather had forced the landings of the first wave to be delayed until 07.35.
 Several assault companies, most especially those of the Royal Winnipeg Rifles and the Queen’s Own Rifles of Canada, suffered heavy casualties in the opening minutes of the first wave’s landing, but then the Canadian numerical strength combined with the well co-ordinated fire support from artillery and armoured squadrons to clear most of the coastal defences within two hours of the landing.
 The reserves of the Canadian 7th and 8th Brigades began deploying at 08.30, together with the Royal Marine commandos, while the Canadian 9th Brigade began its deployment at 11.40.